 Driver education can help reduce traffic crashes by improving driving skills and understanding of better risk perception and decision-making.
 While parents and guardians have an important role teaching their children to drive, they can be assisted and supported through driver education.

-- Award will be provided to one male and female high school student per award cycle.
+- Award will be provided to two male and female high school students per award cycle.

 - Driver’s education course includes 30 hours of classroom study and six hours of individual in-car instruction.